 Developing posters for dissemination at the European League Against Rheumatism (EULAR) Congress (WP1-4)

 Training for PRPs was provided on an ad-hoc basis for specific research activities (e.g. analysis and interpretation of qualitative data) [14].
 Annual project meetings included a day focused specifically on PRPs, where presentations were delivered by the researchers in lay language.
 No formal training for researchers was provided, however EULAR patient involvement reference cards were utilised by some consortium members [47].
-Many researchers adapted to accommodate PRP needs as the project evolved due to increased mutual understanding.
-For example, lay summaries were incorporated into research presentations, and frequent short breaks were introduced at annual meetings to avoid sitting for long periods.
+Many researchers adapted to accommodate PRP needs as the project evolved, due to increased mutual understanding.
+For example, lay summaries were incorporated into research presentations, and frequent short breaks were introduced at annual meetings to avoid PRPs sitting for long periods.

 Evaluation of PPI in EuroTEAM

 Towards the end of the EuroTEAM project, two surveys (one for PRPs and another for researchers; Additional Files 1 and 2, respectively) were developed to evaluate the impact of PPI in EuroTEAM.
 The surveys included Likert-type response scales and free text responses and asked respondents to evaluate the impact of PPI in WPs1-3 and WP4 separately, as well as the impact of PPI on the project as a whole.
-The design and contents of the surveys themselves were developed in collaboration with PRPs to ensure they were understandable and comprehensive.
+The design and content of the surveys themselves were developed in collaboration with PRPs to ensure they were understandable and comprehensive.
 The surveys were distributed in April 2016 via email to all 9 PRPs and 51 researchers [Table 3].
-Email reminders were sent out after 2 weeks.
+Email reminders were sent out to non-responders after 2 weeks.
 Responses were collated and summarised descriptively.
-A teleconference was held with PRPs and researchers to discuss and interpret the survey findings and their implications for future projects.
+The frequency with which each response category was chosen was summed for Likert-type scales, and descriptive thematic analysis of free text responses was undertaken by RB and MF.
+A teleconference was held with PRPs and researchers to review and interpret the survey findings and their implications for future projects.
 Two PRPs also contributed to the preparation of this manuscript.

 Results